 Next, an impression and a bite registration are made, followed by the placement of a temporary bridge or crowns.
 Your next visit will include trying on a fabricated bridge to assess its fit and shade before cementing it into place.
 After the cement is set up and cleaned, your dentist will re-check the fit of your bridge and make any necessary adjustments.

 Your new bridge will be carefully checked and adjusted to ensure a comfortable fit and natural look!
 You will also be given instructions on how to properly clean your bridge to prolong the life of your bridge investment.

 What is the Average Lifespan of a Dental Bridge?

 With proper care, dental bridges can last over a decade!
-At Torghele Dentistry, we do our best to help patients make the most out of their new smile investment.
+At Torghele and Schmid Dental, we do our best to help patients make the most out of their new smile investment.
 Our dental bridges are crafted from durable, long-lasting materials, and we’re always happy to provide personalized recommendations on the best ways to maintain the quality of your dental restorations.